mithi/fusion-ekf/README.md

 **We want to predict our position, and how fast we are going in what direction at any point in time:**
 - In essence: the position and velocity of the system in cartesian coordinates: `(x, y, vx, vy)`
+- Note that we are assuming constant velocity model (CV) for this particular system

 **This extended kalman filter does just that.**